WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 I Just Saw A Steam Comment "Homestuck?
 Well Yeah Its Bolted To The Ground"

 Nonbinary Dom Like
-"My Pronouns Are Master/Master's; You Will Adress Me On Your Knees"
+"My Pronouns Are Master/Master's; You Will Adress [[Explicitly Showcased/Me/Me\|Me]] On Your Knees"

-Remember Me Making Fun Of The Armpit Guy Because "How The Ft Dod He Figure That Out‽" Ive Changed My Opinion
+Remember [[Explicitly Showcased/Me/Me\|Me]] Making Fun Of The Armpit Guy Because "How The Ft Dod He Figure That Out‽" Ive Changed My Opinion

 <details>
     <summary>I Dont Know If This Video Is Safe For Work But Its Relevant So Probably Not</summary>
     https://imgur.com/a/cMoyZLT